CSCfi/csc-user-guide/docs/apps/tophat.md

 Change **--account** to match your own project name.

 Note that we also need to tell TopHat to use the number of cores we reserved.
-In Tophat this is done with the **-p** command line argument.
+In Tophat, this is done with the **-p** command line argument.
 We can use system variable **$SLURM_CPUS_PER_TASK** to automatically match the reservation made with **--cpus-per-task**.
 This way we don't need to change the command line if we change the reservation.

 See the [Puhti user guide](../computing/running/getting-started.md) for more information about running batch jobs.